Skip to primary navigation Skip to content Skip to footer

 Tobermory – Photo: VisitScotland

-Just heading a bit further down the Ardnamurchan peninsula, you’ll reach Kilchoan, where you can get a ferry to the stunning Isle of Mull.
-Now, this island is very much revered by wildlife spotters – but it is a fascinating pilgrimage to the whisky lover too.
-As soon as we hop down the ferry, we can head to the distillery of Tobermory.
-Now, this is a bonnie and quite an unusual view – the distillery overlooks the fishing village, with a waterfront reflecting the colourful and lively houses.
-The distillery produces both an unpeated single malt (Tobermory) and the fiercely peaty spirit Ledaig (pronounced Lah-chig) – and you have two very opposite spirits here – one fruity and mellow, the other oilier and seaweedy.
+Just heading further down the Ardnamurchan peninsula, you’ll reach Kilchoan, where you can get a ferry to the stunning Isle of Mull.
+Wildlife enthusiasts revere this Island, but it is also a fascinating pilgrimage for whisky lovers.
+As soon as we hop off the ferry, we can head to the distillery of Tobermory.
+This is a bonnie and quite an unusual view – the distillery overlooks the fishing village, with a waterfront reflecting the colourful and lively houses.
+The distillery produces both an unpeated single malt (Tobermory) and the fiercely peaty spirit Ledaig (pronounced Lah-chig) – and you have two very opposite spirits here, one fruity and mellow, the other oilier and seaweedy.
 They also produce a signature gin.
-All of this makes a great pairing with some locally produced Mull cheddar and seafood.
+All of this pairs perfectly with some locally produced Mull cheddar and seafood.
 For history lovers, a visit to Duart Castle is a must.

-For a complete island experience though, we highly recommend you explore also the island around Mull.
-Iona is surely not to be missed if you are in the area, with its medieval abbey it makes a great place for history lovers.
-Staffa, just across the water, is uninhabited and wonder of geology: it nestles Fingal’s cave, which is made of the same hexagonal rock columns which form the Giant’s Causeway in Northern Ireland.
+For a complete island experience, though, we highly recommend exploring the Island around Mull.
+Iona is undoubtedly not to be missed if you are in the area, with its medieval abbey, which makes an excellent place for history lovers.
+Just across the water, Staffa is uninhabited and a wonder of geology: it nestles Fingal’s Cave, which is made of the same hexagonal rock columns that form the Giant’s Causeway in Northern Ireland.

 Back to Mainland Coast: city & farm